nixpulvis/nixpulvis.github.io/_ramblings/2019-01-05-splitting-cats-and-dogs.md

 ### Grouping

-Grouping shouldn't require too much thought, aside from a **name** for the way in which the functions are grouped.
+Grouping shouldn't require too much thought, aside from a cohesive **name** for the way in which the functions belong together.
 It can often be all to easy to end up with needless wrapper classes, or other added machinery.
 Another good acronym to keep around is, KISS (Keep It Simple, Stupid).

 Consider an example: